 - Year 3 – iPad minimum 6th Generation, however, we recommend 9th Generation for longevity, minimum of 64GB storage

 - Year 4 to 9 – iPad minimum 6th Generation, however, we recommend 9th Generation for longevity, minimum of 64GB storage

 - Year 10 – iPad minimum 6th Generation, however, we recommend 9th Generation for longevity, minimum of 64GB storage.
 MacBook Air 2013 or newer, 8GB RAM, less than 15″ screen

 Other Supported Models

 - iPad Pro (9.7 inch screen) & (10.5 inch screen)

 - iPad Air 2 (only if already using, please do not purchase an iPad Air 2)

-The iPad mini is not a permitted device for NAPLAN , as per the Department of Education requirements.
-NAPLAN will be conducted online from 2019 onwards.
+The iPad mini is not a permitted device for NAPLAN, as per the Department of Education requirements.
+NAPLAN is now completed online.

 Although we permit iPads with 32GB of storage, we do not recommend them as there are a large number of school apps that will consume it.